This document describes the XSLT-process, a minor mode for (X)Emacs

 XSLT processor integrated, so you need to download and install one

-(*note Supported XSLT processors:: for supported XSLT processors).
+(*note Supported XSLT processors::. for supported XSLT

-file in the Java CLASSPATH.
+placing the jar file in the Java CLASSPATH.

 You can either put the jar file in the system's CLASSPATH